ideal-lab5/idn-docs/docs/getting_started/quick_start.md

 **Best for dApp developers on smart contract parachains**

-You can call Ideal Network services using cross-chain messaging (XCM) on smart contract parachains.
+You can call Ideal Network services using cross-chain messaging (XCM) on smart contract parachains without the hassle of XCM message creation.

 1. Add the idn-contracts library as a dependency
 ``` toml